Project Types

 Through Christian Schools supported by Word & Deed, thousands of children in the developing world are given the privilege of receiving a solid education while hearing the hope found in the Gospel.

 Many Christians around the world are susceptible to believing the false claims of the prosperity gospel.
-Through organizations that regularly host seminars for church leaders, study centres that develop church leaders, and theologically oriented distance learning programs, many of Word & Deed’s partners are blessed to teach the precious truths of the Bible as summarized by the Reformed faith.
+Through organizations and denominations that regularly host seminars for church leaders, study centers that develop church leaders, and theological distance learning programs, many of Word & Deed’s partners are blessed to teach the precious truths of the Bible as summarized by the Reformed faith.

 Micro-Loan programs give small loans with fair and manageable repayment terms and mentorship to aspiring entrepreneurs in the developing world, allowing them to launch small businesses as a means of providing for themselves and their families.